rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    When designing a YANG module for a functionality governed by a protocol for which IANA maintains a registry, it is RECOMMENDED to specify an IANA-maintained module that echoes the content of that registry.
-This is superior to including that content in an IETF- maintained module.
+This is superior to including that content in an IETF-maintained module.

    When one or multiple sub-registries are available under the same registry, it is RECOMMENDED to define an IANA-maintained module for